rmarable/Ec2InstanceMaker/README.md

   --enable_fsx_hydration {true,false}
-                        enable support for hydrating FSxL from S3 (default = false)
+                        enable support for hydrating FSxL from S3 (default = false) --enable_placement_group {true,false}
-  --fsx_chunk_size FSX_CHUNK_SIZE
+                        Place the new instances in an EC2 placement group using the "cluster" strategy (default = false) --fsx_chunk_size FSX_CHUNK_SIZE
                         Chunk size (MB) of S3 objects imported into Lustre (default = 1024)